DataDog/documentation/content/en/ddsql_editor/reference_tables.md

 Reference tables are an essential feature within DDSQL, designed to help you organize and simplify your data queries.
 These tables store predefined sets of information that can be easily referenced within your queries, reducing complexity and enhancing query performance.
 In addition to querying data, you can join reference tables with other datasets, expanding your analytical capabilities and insights.

+For more information on adding reference tables, see the [Reference Tables Documentation](1).

 ## Querying Reference Tables

-### DDSQL Editor Capabilities

-The DDSQL Editor allows users to query reference tables directly.
+You can query reference tables directly with the DDSQL Editor.
 This guide aims to clarify how you can unlock the full potential of reference tables in your data queries.

 ### Example Query Syntax